eliot-geek/Profession-CSharp-Developer/README.md

 - Understanding methods and functions in C#.
 - Parameter passing and return values.
 ## **Files**
-- File operations using string reader and string writer.
+- File operations using string reader, string writer and others.
 ## **Structures**
 - Introduction to structures in C#.
 - Difference between `struct` and `class`.